Advanced Ideas in Estate Planning for Doctors

-The need to protect your assets never goes away; legacy and the tax-efficient gift of money become important later in life.
+The need to protect your assets never goes away, though you often don’t have much initially.
+As you age, assets increase; legacy and the tax-efficient gifts of money become important.

-First: why is it important that DIY finance folks optimize their estate plan?
+First, why is it important for doctors to optimize their estate plan?

-What is the Primary Goal of an Optimized Estate Plan for Doctors?
+What is the Goal of an Optimized Estate Plan?

-Well, you want to ensure that our assets (and our minor children!) go where they are supposed to when we die.
-Next, you want to minimize your death’s pain for your family, including limiting the assets that go through the public, expensive, and time-consuming probate process.
+Well, you want to ensure that your assets (and your minor children!) go where they are supposed to when we die.
+Next, you want to minimize your death’s pain-in-the-ass factor for your family, including limiting the assets that go through probate (which is public and sometimes expensive and time-consuming).

 Finally, some have estate taxes to consider.
-Know the laws in your state to optimize your estate plan.
+Federal or State.

-What are the Elements of an Estate Plan for Doctors?
+What are the Elements of an Estate Plan Specific to Doctors?

 - Private Practice (Usually set up as a professional corporation to limit the liability between the individual doctors, and may have an LLC to limit the liability of the business)

-- Unlimited Personal Liability for Medical Malpractice (though judgments almost never reach individuals).
+- Unlimited Personal Liability for Medical Malpractice (though judgments seldom reach individuals).
 Protecting your assets against such liability is huge but usually an insurable risk.

 - Incapacitation (Especially if you own a practice, what will happen to your patients if you are mentally incapable of working?)